The old man and the possible AMC connection

 Isn’t it amazing the things you learn about your own family when you least expect it?

-Like when I found out today that my dad once worked on the assembly line for Toyota here in Australia back in the 70s.
+Like when I found out today that my dad once worked on the assembly line for Toyota here in Australia back in the 70s and may have even turned on a wrench on something from AMC..

 Being a car fanatic, how did I not know this?
 And how did he never tell me this?…